Call for Doctoral Project Proposals: Nexus – 2026 Cycle

 Contact

-For any information regarding this call for projects, please send an email (subject line: [Contact Nexus]).
+For any questions regarding this call for proposals, please send an email (subject line: [Contact Nexus]).

 Commitments

-• Organize regular meetings (at least three times a year) with thesis supervisors and doctoral students from Nexus, and provide an annual report on the activities carried out at the Institute.
+• Organize regular meetings (at least three times a year) with Nexus thesis advisors and doctoral students, and provide an annual report on the Institute’s activities.

-• Respect, in the design and implementation of the project submitted under this call for proposals, the values and principles of scientific integrity intended to guarantee the honest and scientifically rigorous nature of all research work, as referred to in Article L.211-2 of the Research Code and set out in the National Charter of Ethics for Research Professions and the Charter on Scientific Integrity of the University of Montpellier.
+• To adhere, in the design and implementation of the project submitted in response to this call for proposals, the values and principles of scientific integrity intended to ensure the honesty and scientific rigor of all research work, as referred to in Article L.211-2 of the Research Code and set forth in the National Code of Ethics for Research Professions and the University of Montpellier’s Charter on Scientific Integrity.

 • Comply with the Nagoya Protocol, where applicable.

-• Include the logos of the University of Montpellier, France 2030, the ExposUM Institute, the Occitanie Region, and/or the ERDF in all documents relating to the implementation of the project.
-Specific instructions regarding communication obligations will be provided to project leaders.
+• Include the logos of the University of Montpellier, France 2030, the ExposUM Institute, the Occitanie Region, and/or the ERDF in all documents related to the implementation of the project.
+Specific guidelines regarding the project leaders’ communication obligations will be provided to them.

-• Send the Institute, by email, an annual report and a final report no later than two months after the end of the project (financial statement and summary report), which may be used in the University's communications materials in accordance with a template provided.
-A project guide detailing management procedures and reporting requirements will be sent to successful applicants.
+• Submit an annual report and a final report to the Institute via email no later than two months after the project’s completion (financial statement and summary report), which may be used in the University’s communications materials in accordance with a provided template.
+A project guide detailing management procedures and reporting requirements will be sent to the selected project leaders.

-• Apply the UM publication signature charter in force to all scientific output; comply with provisions relating to open science and the Law for a Digital Republic (open access publication).
-Heads of UM-supervised laboratories shall deposit the full text of publications inthe open archive.
+• Apply the current UM publication guidelines to all scientific outputs; comply with the provisions regarding open science and the Digital Republic Act (open access publication).
+The directors of UM-affiliated laboratories shall deposit the full text of publications inthe open repository.

-• Take the necessary steps to obtain the required research authorizations/approvals in regulated sectors (in particular genetically modified organisms, use of animals for scientific purposes, health data, use of genetic resources and sharing of the resulting benefits, bioethics).
+• Undertake the necessary steps to obtain the required research authorizations and approvals in regulated sectors (including genetically modified organisms, the use of animals for scientific purposes, health data, the use of genetic resources and the sharing of resulting benefits, and bioethics).

-Research structures that are part of the ExposUM Institute consortium7
+Research units that are part of the ExposUM Institute consortium7

 ABSys, AGAP Institute, AIDA, AMAP, Analyses, ART-Dev, ASTRE, BC2M, BCM, BIOLuM, BioWooEB, CBGP, CBS, CDE, CEFE, CEE-M, CEMIPAI, CEPEL, CERCOP, ChimEco, CREAM, CRBM, CSUM, DEFE, DGIMI, DIADE, DIASCOPE, DMEM, ECO&SOLS, ECOTRON, EDPFM, EDSM, ESPACE-DEV, EuroMov DHM, F&S, FHU Evocan 2, FHU Neurexpo, FHU Regenhab 2, FHU TIE, G-EAU, GECO, Génopolys, GM, HortSys, HSM, IATE, IBMM, ICGM, ICS, ICSM, IDEDH, IDESP, IEM, IES, IGF, IGH, IGMM, IHD, IHPE, IMAG, IMAGINE, INM, INNOVATION, INTERTRYP, IPSiM, IRCM, IRIM, IRMB, ISDM, ISEM, ITAP, L2C, LBE, LBN, LDP, LEPSE, LICeM, LIRDEF, LIRMM, LISAH, LMGC, LPHI, LUPM, Maraîchage, MARBEC, MEEB, MISTEA, MIVEGEC, MMDN, MOISA, MRE, MRM, MSH Sud, OREME, PAC Chimie Balard, PCCEI, Pech Rouge, PHIM, PhyMedExp, QualiSud, R&R, SantESiH, SELMET, SENS, SPO, Sys2diag, TETIS, TransVIHMI, VASSAL, VBIC